-Athens State to host veterans resource day
+Athens State to host Veterans Resource Day

 ATHENS, Ala.
-(WHNT) — Athens State University will host a veterans resource day this month with the goal of providing help to those who served in the U.S. Armed Services.
+(WHNT) – Athens State University will be hosting a Veterans Resource Day Tuesday, July 19th to help connect them with the services they may need.

-The event will be held on Tuesday, July 19 from 10 a.m. to 12:30 p.m. in the Sandridge Student Center Ballroom.

-There will be multiple organizations on-site to assist veterans look for a job or specific help.
+The event will take place from 10:00 a.m. –12:30 p.m. in the Sandridge Student Center Ballroom.
+There will be a wide variety of participating organizations on-site to provide different types of veterans support services.

 - Alabama Career Center